adamcobabe/mrv/doc/source/tools.rst

 mrv
 ===
-This tool will setup the environment to allow running MRV and Maya Standalone within your system interpreter, mayapy, or maya.bin.
+This tool will setup the environment to allow running MRV and derived projects together with Maya Standalone within your *system's python interpreter*, *mayapy*, or *maya.bin*.
 The system interpreter will be used by default and is expected to be in your path.
 On Linux and OSX, it must be named ``python2.x``.
 On Windows, the python interpreter's executable is expected to be ``python2x``.**x** can be 4,5 and 6 and depends on the maya version you would like to run.

 If no python interpreter can be found in your path, ``mrv`` will fallback to using ``mayapy``.